DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-* The rating can be added and seen in the member area and added to the database - pass
-* A successful messge is sent when a valid score is sent - pass

 ### 30 Ability For Member To Delete Score

+As a Logged in Member I would like to be able to delete my score in case I change my mind.

 #### Acceptance Criteria